neondatabase/website/content/docs/guides/logical-replication-basics.md

 ![Logical replication publisher subscriber archtitecture](/docs/guides/logical_replication_model.png)

-In the next section, we'll look at how to set up the publisher for replication, which is generally the same on any standard Postgres installation, including Neon.

 ## Publisher setup

 This section describes how to set up the publisher for replication.

 ### Configuring the publisher

 To enable logical replication on the publisher, you'll need to change the Postgres `wal_level` configuration parameter setting to `logical`.
-This parameter is set to `replica` by default.

 ```ini
 wal_level = logical